Battle of Bell Street

-The Battle of Bell Street is an Australian rules football rivalry, contested by the Coburg Football Club (Note: Competed as Coburg-Fitzroy from 1999−2000; affiliated with the Richmond Football Club from 2001−2013.) and the Preston Football Club.
-(Note: Known as the Northern Bullants from 2000−2011 and 2021−2025; affiliated with the Carlton Football Club from 2003−2020; known as the Northern Blues from 2012−2020.)
-It is one of the oldest rivalries in the Victorian Football League (VFL), which was known as the Victorian Football Association (VFA) until 1996.
+The Battle of Bell Street was an Australian rules football rivalry, contested by the Coburg Football Club (Note: Competed as Coburg-Fitzroy from 1999−2000; affiliated with the Richmond Football Club from 2001−2013.) and the Preston Football Club (Note: Known as the Northern Bullants from 2000−2011 and 2021−2025; affiliated with the Carlton Football Club from 2003−2020; known as the Northern Blues from 2012−2020.) between 1926 and 2025.
+It was one of the oldest rivalries in the Victorian Football League (VFL), which was known as the Victorian Football Association (VFA) until 1996.

-The clubs have met 163 times as July 2025, with Preston winning 81 times since the first clash in 1926.
-Preston's VFL licence was revoked at the end of the 2025 season, excluding it from the league from 2026.
+The clubs met 163 times, with Preston winning 81 times.
+Preston's VFL licence was revoked at the end of the 2025 season, before the club entered voluntary liquidation several months later.

 History

 Coburg and the Bullants are closely located, with their respective home grounds of Coburg City Oval and Preston City Oval divided by Bell Street in Preston (hence the name of the rivalry).

 The first clash was on 7 June 1926, with Coburg defeating Preston by 43 points.
 Preston's first win was a 29-point victory on 6 July 1929.

 No match between the clubs occurred in the cancelled 2020 season, nor in the 2022 season.